benjay10/DockerCuick/README.md

 ### As an alias

-You can use this script almost as an alias for the long `docker compose` command.
-You can write
+You can use this script as an alias for the long `docker compose` command.
+Use a `--` and anything following will be forwarded to `docker compose` directly.
+For example, you can write

 ```
 dc -- up -d webapp